reinaldoarrosi/scssify/readme.md

 ### scssify2
 Browserify transfomer to compile [sass][] stylesheets, and automatically inject `<style>` tags.
 Correctly informs [watchify][] about any `@imports` and also supports [postcss][] plugins.
 Sourcemaps are fully supported too!

-This module was forked from https://github.com/cody-greene/scssify to add features (mainly https://github.com/cody-greene/scssify/pull/28).
-If this pull request was merged you're better off using the original "scssify".
+This module was forked from https://github.com/cody-greene/scssify to add few missing features.

 > node >= 4.0.0